What Is the Best Garage Floor Coating?

 You started by searching for the best garage floor coating.
 Now you know the answer.

 It's not the cheap epoxy kit at the hardware store.
-It's a professional system that is bonded to your concrete with diamond grinders.
+It's a professional system bonded to your concrete using diamond grinders.
 It's a flexible Polyurea basecoat that moves with your home and a UV-stable Polyaspartic topcoat that shines and protects.

 Your garage floor is an investment in your home.
 Don't settle for a temporary fix that will have you frustrated and disappointed.